 In June 2019, The Center for Community Solutions announced the winners of our inaugural Health and Human Services Journalism grant.
 All applicants submitted story proposals, and a panel of judges selected five winners.
-Below, grant winner Betty Lin-Fisher wrote about her reporting process and why she eventually decided to cov er racism as a public health crisis.
-You can read stories partially made possible by our grant here.
+Below, grant winner Betty Lin-Fisher wrote about her reporting process and why she eventually decided to cover racism as a public health crisis.
+You can read stories partially made possible by our grant and learn more about the winners here.

 On Nov.
 9, the Akron Beacon Journal devoted five pages to my Health Disparities project, which shared real-life examples of people in the Akron community who had experienced the now-familiar term, “Racism as a public health crisis.”